 This Mariamne that I have made Mariamne V is a mystery woman and this is the only mention of her in Josephus but she was a Queen in Judaea for maybe 8-9 years before Archelaus divorced her.
 (See genealogy chart below.)

-Considering what happened to Archelaus after he divorced this Mariamne (in the last blog post) it wouldn’t be too far afield to suggest that the divorce—which meant breaking a marriage alliance with a Mariamne and her backers—and making a different alliance with the daughter of a foreign king not sanctioned by Rome, probably got him deposed by Rome.
+Considering what happened to Archelaus after he divorced this Mariamne (in the last blog post) it wouldn’t be too far afield to suggest that the divorce—which meant breaking a marriage alliance with a Mariamne with a possible Hasmonean and her backers—and making a different alliance with the daughter of a foreign king not sanctioned by Rome, probably got him deposed by Rome.

 Which Mariamne could be Mary the mother of Jesus?

-I am by no means the only one trying to figure out which Mariamne during this time frame would be “our” Mary.
 As we have seen, Mariamne was a popular name among royals at just this time with both Hasmonean and High Priestly associations.
 It is a matter of time and availability.
-I have already stated that I think that Mariamne III is Jesus’ mother and I will defend her here while also laying out the reasoning behind other choices.
+I have already stated that I think that Mariamne III is Jesus’ mother, and I will defend her here while also laying out the reasoning behind other choices.
 The first concern is usually who was Mariamne V, the divorced wife of Archelaus…the choices are:

-- The daughter of King Antigonus married to Antipater…unnamed but also newly widowed who, if she was then Archelaus’ wife, would now be known to be a Mariamne.
+- The daughter of King Antigonus married to Antipater…unnamed but also newly widowed who, if she was then Archelaus’ wife, would now be known to be another Mariamne.

 The Virgin Orphan as the Wife of Archelaus